r-lib/usethis/README.md

 Usage
 -----

+Most `use_*()` functions operate on the *current project*.
+If you've just used usethis to create a new package or project, that will be the current project.
+Otherwise usethis tries to confirm that current working directory can be recognized as a project.
+Use `proj_get()` and `proj_set()` for manual intervention.
+Some functions have no strong connections to projects and will expect you to provide a path.

-All `use_*` functions operate on the current directory unless you specify the `base_path` argument. `✔` indicates that usethis has setup everything for you. `●` indicates that you'll need to do some work yourself.
+usethis is quite chatty, explaining what it's doing and assigning you tasks. `✔` indicates something usethis has done for you. `●` indicates that you'll need to do some work yourself.

+Below is a quick look at how usethis can help to set up a package.

+*Note: usethis is gaining more and more functionality for analytical project that are not packages.
+Stay tuned.*

 ``` r
 library(usethis)